"If you don't know who I am, then maybe your best course would be to tread lightly." - Walter White

 Life spiralled out of control for Luke and Olivia when government officials, politicians, and judges made error upon error with a family court case.
 Mistakes evolved into actions that reek of a vindictive culture within the walls of the family court system.
 Woven throughout with a thread of fatal attraction, Olivia's story details the desperate measures she and Luke have taken to protect their family.

-This story also shines a light on the human element of an institutionalized system that has forgotten the families and abandoned any semblance of common sense.
-It is dedicated, not only to my own family, but all the families in Canada who have a story that needs to be heard.
+Her true story shines a light on the human side of a legal system that has forgotten families and abandoned any semblance of common sense.

 Set within the backdrop of the Nova Scotian Justice system, Contempt is relevant on a national scope.